 Categories of cities selected under AMRUT

-- All towns and cities having a population above 1 lakh, as per 2011 census, including cantonment boards (civilian population)
+- All towns and cities having a population above 1 lakh, as per the 2011 census, including cantonment boards (civilian population)

 - Any capital cities, and towns of states or UT’s that are not covered in the above category